Save the Tabor

 Short Term Rehabilitation Fundraising

 We are working on getting temporary heat into the front retail spaces and performance space so we can extend our season beyond the summer months.
-While we raised $50,000 in 2017 toward this temporary heater system thanks to a generous grant from the Freeport-McMoRan Foundation, we discovered asbestos in the old furnace room and must remediate that contamination before we can install the new system.
-We are raising money for the asbestos remediation so we can get to the fun part, the temporary heater system that will allow us to remain open for more of the year.
+While we raised $50,000 in 2017 toward this temporary heater system thanks to a generous grant from the Freeport-McMoRan Foundation, we discovered asbestos in the old furnace room and were obliged to abate that contamination before we can install the new system.
+In February 2019, we completed Phase 1 and Phase II of our asbestos remediation so we can get to the fun part, the temporary heater system that will allow us to remain open for more of the year.
+In other exciting news, completion of these phases of asbestos remediation means we will now be able to re-open our VIP lounge for 2019 events.

 Ah, the joys of working on a glorious old building!